awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `height`: Height of the video asset\.
    + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
    + `mediaFilesList`: Specifies video and other assets that the player needs for the ad avail\.
    + `mediaFileUri`: URI that points to either an executable asset or video asset\.
-Example: `https://myad.com/ad/ad134/vpaid.js`\.
+Example\. `https://myad.com/ad/ad134/vpaid.js`\.
    + `mediaType`: Typically either `JavaScript` or `Flash` for executable assets\.
    + `mezzanine`: The mezzanine MP4 asset, specified if the VPAID ad includes one\.
-Example: `https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4`\.
+Example\. `https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4`\.
    + `scalable`: Indicates whether to scale the video to other dimensions\.
    + `startTime`: Time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad avail and for each ad and beacon\.
    + `startTimeInSeconds`: Time position in seconds format, relative to the beginning of the playback session\.
 The response includes start times for the entire ad avail and for each ad and beacon\.
    + `width`: Width of the video asset\.

-   The following example responses indicate that an ad is coming:
+   The following example responses indicate that an ad is coming\.

    ```
    {